jbcodeforce/jbcodeforce.github.io/docs/golf/index.md

 ![](./images/prep-segment.png)

 * **Warm-up**: all muscles - stretch - 1 minutes
-* **Sensation**: 10 to 15 balls - Half swing - SandWedge or Approach Wedge - use head weight
+* **Sensation**: 10 to 15 balls - Half swing - SandWedge or Approach Wedge - Use head weight - feeling.
-* **Rythm**: 30 balls max Wedge - full swing with alignment and preparation - view the shot before doing it
+* **Rythm**: 30 balls max Wedge - full swing with alignment and preparation - view the shot before doing it.
-* **Full Sing**: 20 balls - iron 7 or 6 - 2 clubes on the ground for alignment - use the routine
+* **Full Sing**: 20 balls - iron 7 or 6 - 2 clubs on the ground for alignment - use the routine.
-* **Alignment**: 10 balls - wood and driver - focus on rythm - finish with half swing on wedge
+* **Alignment**: 10 balls - wood and driver - focus on rythm - finish with half swing on wedge.
 * **Chipping**: 15 minutes - 10 shots with different clubs: S, P, 8. -> put 9 balls in 3m circle.
-Think landing zone and adapt club and swing height
+Think landing zone and adapt with club and swing height.
 * **Putting**: 5 minutes - sensation and speed.

 ## Full Swing